Apple Crumble (song)

 "Apple Crumble" is a song by Australian alternative rock duo Lime Cordiale and English actor and musician Idris Elba, released through Chugg Music and 7Wallace Music on 23 September 2021 as the lead single from their collaborative extended play, Cordi Elba (2022).
 "Apple Crumble" was recorded whilst Elba was in Australia filming Thor: Love and Thunder (2022), and was written by Oliver Leimbach, Louis Leimbach, and Elba, alongside the song's producer, Dave K. Haddad.

-At the 2022 ARIA Music Awards, the song was nominated for ARIA Award for Best Video.
+At the 2022 ARIA Music Awards, the song was nominated for Best Video.

+At the APRA Music Awards of 2023, the song was nominated for Most Performed Alternative Work of the Year.

 Background and release

 In early 2021, Elba was in Australia to film Thor: Love and Thunder (2022), and met Lime Cordiale after being introduced to their music.
 Following this, the pair invited him into their recording studio to record a guest appearance on one of their songs.
 The recording sessions resulted in multiple songs being made, which formed a mini-album.
 On 14 March 2021, Elba joined Lime Cordiale on stage at the Enmore Theatre in Sydney, to rap a new verse during a performance of "Unnecessary Things", a song from the deluxe edition of the latter's second studio album, 14 Steps to a Better You (2020).
 Following this performance, Chugg Music executive Michael Chugg revealed to the Daily Telegraph that the duo had worked with Elba on new music together.

 On 16 September, the duo announced the single and revealed its release date.
 "Apple Crumble" was released for digital download and streaming on 24 September 2021.
 Alongside the song's release, they announced the forthcoming release of a collaborative mini-album, titled Cordi Elba.